 Billy Graham, a Southern Baptist minister, became one of the first pastors to reach celebrity status.
 He gained popularity as his sermons were broadcast on radio stations and TV channels around the country.
 In 1950, he founded the Billy Graham Evangelistic Association in Minneapolis.
 He also served as spiritual advisor to presidents Richard Nixon and Dwight Eisenhower and preached alongside Martin Luther King, Jr.

-Graham, 99, is estimated to have an audience over his career of more than 2.2 billion.
-He has written 33 books, some of which became bestsellers.
-His net worth is reported as $25 million.
+At the time of his death in February 2018 at age 99, Graham was estimated to have preached to over 2.2 billion people.
+He wrote 33 books, some of which became bestsellers.
+His net worth was reportedly $25 million.

 Next: His congregation bought him a new jet.